gardener/landscapercli/docs/scenarios/01-create-blueprint-with-helm-charts/comands.md

 ### Step 2a: Add helm deploy item from some helm chart repo

 In this example the helm chart is located as an OCI artifact in an OCI registry.
+The downloaded chart could be found [here](../02-create-blueprint-with-local-helm-charts/02-step/chart)

 If the resulting blueprint component should be transportable it is recommended to list